khouka/RoboticArmPush_Lab/README.md

  ```
 - Although `ros::spinOnce()` doesn’t serve much in this program, it’s good practice to keep it in every node.
 The ros::Rate object sets the program to sleep for the time remaining until the hz publish rate.
 Unlike the python scripts, C++ nodes requires some further steps before executing:
+### Building your node:
+- Inside the `CMakeLists.txt`, scroll to the following text: